 The trick is to use exchange-traded funds (ETFs).
 ETFs are low-cost funds that track an index like the S&P 500, and mirror the performance of the index.
 Because they hold the same proportion of securities as their index, buying just one ETF gives you instant exposure to a wide assortment of stocks.

 For further diversification, multiple ETFs can be combined for better risk-adjusted returns.
-If all that sounds too hard to manage on your own, Syfe provides global ETF portfolios holding stocks, bonds, and gold that are diversified across 23 markets.
+If all that sounds too hard to manage on your own, Syfe allows you to start investing easily in Singapore with global ETF portfolios that hold stocks, bonds, and gold that are diversified across 23 markets.

 Maximise your income